Skip to content

 In the file list and trash, you can use Ctrl + A or Cmd + A to select all items on the current page.

-File or folder "Details" shows name, size, type, creation time, modification time, lock status, share status, storage policy ID, and other information.
+File or folder "Details" shows name, size, storage used, type, creation time, modification time, lock status, share status, storage policy ID, and other information.
+When diagnosing "which policy is this file on" or "is it locked", start here.

 Open, Preview, and Edit